-How do Tesco Food Love Stories help me to budget cooking from scratch?
+How does Tesco Food Love Stories help me with budget cooking from scratch?

 Take a look at John’s Isolation Lamb Recipe that was advertised on UK television prior to Easter.
-The advert which was part of Tesco’s Food Love Stories campaign not only provides a beautiful looking dish, it also gives it a story the shoppers can associate with.
-Via the use of the Food Love Story, Tesco allow the readers of their website recipes to “buy in” to these beautifully presented meals.
+The advert which was part of Tesco’s Food Love Stories campaign not only provides a beautiful-looking dish, it also gives it a story the shoppers can associate with.
+Via the use of the Food Love Story, Tesco allows the readers of their website recipes to “buy in” to these beautifully presented meals.
 This works, in no small part, due to the fabulous food photography and the fact you get to see individual ingredients being added to the dish as it is made.

 This cooking narrative allows Tesco to place an enthusiasm for cooking from scratch in customers’ minds.
-The recipes are colourful and easy to follow with the well designed Tesco Food Love Stories section on the website helping to track down th recipe for you.
+The recipes are colourful and easy to follow with the well designed Tesco Food Love Stories section on the website helping to track down the recipe for you.

-The marketing concept that Tesco have applied to this is a stroke of genius.
+The marketing concept that Tesco has applied to this is a stroke of genius.
 They use the beautiful stories and imagery to get customers to their Food Love Story recipe page.
 Once customers are there, they are presented with not only the method and ingredients, but also direct call-to-action buttons in the form of “Shop Ingredients” buttons.
-Within a few clicks you can add the individual ingredients to your basket, But does this work to save you money by helping you budget meals from scratch?
+Within a few clicks, you can add the individual ingredients to your basket, But does this work to save you money by helping you budget meals from scratch?